rohin-nayar/rohin-nayar/README.md

 - 🚀 I'm currently doing an industrial placement at **Airbus Defence & Space in the Advanced Concepts & Robotics Department**

-- 📊 Interested in **machine learning, quantitative finance and finacial modeling**
+- 📊 Interested in **machine learning, quantitative finance and financial modeling**

 ## 📦 Toolbox